What is a Sole Trader: Meaning, Role, and Pros & Cons

 - Write your contract containing the job’s terms and conditions.
 This is a separate document from the statement of employment particulars.

-- Register as an employer with HMRC.
-You’ve got up to four weeks before you pay your new staff to get this done.
+Register as an employer with HMRC.
+You’ve got up to 4 weeks before you pay your new staff to get this done.